 RC Resource Conservation District

 RU Rural District

 RE/V Residential / Village District

-C Commercial District
+С Commercial District

 AP Aquifer Protection Overlay

-N Use Not Permitted
+Ν Use Not Permitted

-NOTE A: Back lots served by an access road (as defined in Article 11) shall be exempt from the road frontage requirements set forth in the following Table, provided that the width of the lot at the building site is equal to or greater than the applicable minimum street frontage requirement.

-NOTE B: Deleted by referendum vote 11/06/2012

-NOTE C: If the applicant can meet rural setback requirements.

-NOTE D: On non-conforming lots of record the Code Enforcement Officer may reduce setbacks

-Up to 20%.
+- NOTE A: Back lots served by an access road (as defined in Article 11) shall be exempt from the road frontage requirements set forth in the following Table, provided that the width of the lot at the building site is equal to or greater than the applicable minimum street frontage requirement. - NOTE B: Deleted by referendum vote 11/06/2012 - NOTE C: If the applicant can meet rural setback requirements. - NOTE D: On non-conforming lots of record the Code Enforcement Officer may reduce setbacks Up to 20%. - NOTE E. No building permit shall be issued if there is a current land use or zoning violation.